MichaelKleyman/PT-me-revamp/README.md

 # Revamp

 ## TODO
-- [x] Make new set up for database as well as data model
+- [] Make the new routes/pages when logged in be authenticated routes
-- [x] Move from Sequelize to Drizzle
+- [] Choose which section to begin working on (Dashboard, Schedule, Patients)
-- [x] Create successful login and register functionality
+- [] Set up queries/mutations for whatever necessary operations are needed